giocip/num7/README.md

 	from num7 import Num
 	print((Num('1.123456789e-10_000') + Num('3.987654321e-10_000')).num2exp()) #511111111e-10008

-How can fix it?
+How can i fix it?
 A. Set the max string digits allowed in this way >>>

 	from num7 import Num
 	import sys